andreasds/go-boilerplate/README.md

 - Configuration
   - [Mapstructure] is a Go library for decoding generic map values to structures and vice versa
   - [Viper] is a complete configuration solution for Go applications including 12-Factor apps
+- Dependency Injection
+  - [wire] is a code generation tool that automates connecting components using dependency injection
 - Testing
   - [Testify] Thou Shalt Write Tests
   - [Gomock] is a mocking framework for Go